This recipe for vegan Irish stew results in a delicious plant-based bowl of stew that is so comforting, warming, and sustaining.

 For an authentic experience enjoy Irish stew with a chunk of rustic Irish soda bread.

-*vegan wartime traditional champ (potato, swede, and cabbage mash but you can replace the white potatoes with sweet potatoes, celeriac, or cauliflower seeing as Irish stew already features white potatoes)
+*vegan wartime traditional champ (this is a potato, swede, and cabbage mash but you can replace the white potatoes with sweet potatoes, celeriac, or cauliflower seeing as Irish stew already features white potatoes)

 *mashed turnip/swede/rutabaga or neeps as its known in Scotland